NG-NEST/ng-nest/lib/ng-nest/ui/table/examples/en_US/default/drag-column/readme.md

 ---

 - Use `dragColumn` in `column` to enable dragging column sorting
-- The drag of merged columns is not supported temporarily
+- The drag of merged columns and left and right fixed columns is not supported